benjvi/benjvi.github.io/_posts/2016-07-05-Dependency-Management-In-Golang.markdown

 Pros:

-+ Will end up with a simpler well-known workflow
++ Will end up with a simpler workflow
++ Easier to keep dependencies up-to-date
-+ No-one likes versions
++ No-one likes versions anyway
 + A little ambition is not a bad thing
 + YOLO